Skip to main content

 What Can Estrogen Metabolism Tell Us about Treatment Safety?

-The assessment of is perhaps the most powerful application of urinary metabolite testing in the context of HRT.
+The assessment of estrogen metabolism is perhaps the most powerful application of urinary metabolite testing in the context of HRT.
 Estradiol is metabolized via three main pathways ∞ the 2-hydroxy (2-OH), 4-hydroxy (4-OH), and 16-hydroxy (16-OH) pathways.

 • The 2-OH Pathway ∞ This is generally considered the “healthiest” or most protective pathway.
 The resulting 2-hydroxyestrone metabolite has weak estrogenic activity and is associated with a lower risk of estrogen-sensitive cancers.